How often should healthcare professionals undergo HIPAA training?

 Staying InformedAnnual training ensures healthcare professionals are up-to-date with HIPAA regulations and updates.

-Reinforcing ImportanceIt helps reinforce the significance of patient privacy and data security.
+Reinforcing ImportanceIt helps reinforce the importance of patient privacy and data security.

 New and Existing StaffOngoing training benefits both new hires and existing staff to maintain compliance.